 At Our Fingertips

-The evanescent history of Venice is written not in the official chronicles of the Republic but rather in a collection of countless, insignificant acts performed by thousands of people over a thousand years and etched on her skin.
-To read it, all we have to do is close our eyes and drift our hands over the stones like a needle does over the groove on an old record.
+The history of Venice is written not only in the official chronicles of the Republic but also on her stones.
+A collection of countless and insignificant acts performed by thousands of people over a thousand years are etched on her skin.
+To read them, all we have to do is close our eyes and move our hands over the stones like a needle over the groove on an old record.

 Prigioni